2019 Mindfulness Conference Session Descriptions

 Through the Door : Quantum Change and Transformation

-A deeply experiential workshop led by the Winged Women who are participants in and facilitators of the creative transformation partnership between Esperanza Shelter for Battered Families and Chrysalis NM.
+A deeply experiential workshop led by the Winged Women who are participants in and facilitators of the creative transformation partnership between Esperanza Shelter and Chrysalis NM.

 These Winged Women have survived abuse and support one another to thrive in freedom and joy, living into the discovery of what post-traumatic growth looks like.